abhijitrakas/wp-graphql-plus/readme.txt

 == Description ==

+This plugin needs WPGraphQL plugin.
+Make sure plugin is installed and activated.

-Some new features and extending some WPGraphQL APIs for WordPress.
+This plugin will add some new features and also extend some existing WPGraphQL API for WordPress.

 Check https://github.com/abhijitrakas/wp-graphql-plus for more details.

 == New GraphQL Fields ==